Trustlink-APIM/chips/docs/2-CHIPS-for-Individuals/20-CHIPS-Money-Account.md

 *Full Documentation:* [*GET /chips/money/account/{uuid}*](../../reference/sandbox-chips-money/swagger.json/paths/~1accounts~1%7Buuid%7D/get)

-This API is normally called to retrieve the current account balance.
+This API is called to retrieve the current account balance as well as details of any limits applicable.

 ```json http
 {